Paolo Roversi

 PR

-No. I like photographing everyone and anyone.
+No. I like photographing everyone.
 But I connect more with people who have mystery, who keep something private, who don’t show everything at once.
-With them, the picture opens into the unknown, but this is not a decision, instead it’s instinct and pure feeling.
+With them, the picture opens into the unknown.
+This is not a decision—it’s instinct, a pure feeling.

 EO